-2.9 It is likelyGeneral outlook
+2.9 General outlook

 A new type of coronavirus emerged in Wuhan, China in December 2019.
 This virus can cause a disease known as COVID-19.
 The majority of patients experience fever and respiratory problems.
 The virus has emerged in many countries worldwide and measures have been implemented to stop its spread.